lightward/mechanic-tasks/docs/auto-invite-customers-when-tagged/README.md

 Tags: Email, Invite, Tag, Watch

-This task watches for updates to customers, and sends invites for any customer who has the tag you choose, who hasn't previously been invited.
+This task watches for tags being added to customers, and sends invites for any customer who gets the tag you choose, who hasn't previously been invited.
 If you'd like to run this task in bulk, you can find that version of the task [here](https://tasks.mechanic.dev/send-account-invites-to-all-customers-in-bulk).

 * View in the task library: [tasks.mechanic.dev/auto-invite-customers-when-tagged](https://tasks.mechanic.dev/auto-invite-customers-when-tagged)
 * Task JSON, for direct import: [task.json](../../tasks/auto-invite-customers-when-tagged.json)